 4. Research the rates

-The rates for scrap could vary from one scrap yard to another.
-You should call a couple of scrap yards near you and ask which scrap they accept and how much those are worth.
+The rates for scrap could vary from one scrapyard to another.
+You should call a couple of scrapyards near you and ask which scrap metals they accept and how much they are worth.

-You should also look up the national averages on iScrap to make sure you are getting a fair, if not the best deal, from your chosen scrap yard.
+You should also look up the national averages on iScrap to make sure you are getting a fair deal, if not the best deal, from your chosen scrapyard.

-Always look into the reviews of the scrap yard, even ask for recommendations from people you know.
+Always look into the reviews of the scrapyard and ask for recommendations from people you know.

 5. Learn to negotiate

-Scrap yard operators do not necessarily have to follow the average prices down to a T. You could haggle especially if you brought them a lot of scraps, or if you’ve cleaned out the metal first, or if you’re selling a particular scrap that’s high in demand.
-Also, establish a good relationship with the scrap yard owner so it’s easier for you to negotiate the next time around.
+Scrapyard operators do not necessarily have to follow the average prices down to a T. You could haggle especially if you brought them a lot of scraps, or if you’ve cleaned out the metal first, or if you’re selling a particular scrap that’s high in demand.
+Also, establish a good relationship with the scrapyard owner so it’s easier for you to negotiate the next time around.
+But remember–not all scrapyard operators are willing to negotiate even if you clean and sort your scraps first.

 Frequently Asked Questions